 Are you interested in making a career transition to higher education?
 If so, there are many things you need to consider before making the big move to ensure it’s successful.

-These days, it is very common to make a significant career change at some point in your working life.
+These days, it is common to make a significant career change at some point in your working life.
 After working in one area for a while, it may start to feel like it is time to make a change.
-You may feel challenged in your current role, or maybe you are a bit burnt out.
-Whatever your initial reason for desiring a career change, choosing to make a career transition to higher education is noble.
+You may feel challenged in your current role, or maybe you are a bit burnt out; whatever your initial reason for desiring a career change, choosing to make a career transition to higher education is noble.

 Professionals from all industries can become employed in higher education.
-Institutions of higher learning may strive to hire people who have practical work experience in the subject matter they will teach.
-Additionally, some colleges or universities are moving away from hiring academics and are beginning to hire more business or corporate working professionals.
+Higher learning institutions may strive to hire people who have practical work experience in the subject matter they will teach.
+Additionally, some colleges or universities are moving away from hiring academics and hiring more business or corporate working professionals.

 Are you wondering why?
 Academics tend to hold PhDs in their specialty, whereas professionals from outside industries may only have master’s degrees.
 Thus schools save money on their teaching talent.

 It may be great news for a career changer like you!

 Additionally, not all higher education jobs for career changers are found in teaching positions.
 Institutions of higher learning have lots of possible employment opportunities outside of the classroom.
-These include working in administration, admissions, human resources, student affairs, career development, and alumni relations, among others.
+These include working in administration, admissions, human resources, student affairs, career development, and alumni relations.

 So, regardless of what type of higher education position you are seeking, you will need to do your due diligence.

 Research the job postings and facilities you are interested in and conduct a focused and productive college or university job search.

 Tips to make your career transition to higher education easier.